kayalion/shiza/README.md

 Edit it and set the _$DIRECTORY_ variable to your main directory of your installation.
 While your at it, you can tune the sleep time to your needs.

+By now, You have seen there is a log file of your queue process in _application/data/log/worker.log_.

-To make sure it's always running, you can create a Cron entry for it:
+To make sure the queue worker is always running, you can create a Cron entry for it:

 ```
 @reboot /real/path/to/production/application/worker.sh